davidoskky/diplomacy-tactical-map/README.md

 	The following sequence of commands in python: from map import *
 		[commands]
+		tactical_map()
 		done()
 	will write a file called 'out.png' in this directory.
+	The tactical analysis will be in 7 different png files, for each nation

+	If you only want the image of a single nation substitute tactical_map() with: owner_color('NAT')

+	Where NAT are the first 3 capital letters of the nation.

 	Run 'run.py' to see an example rendering.